 Notable nutrients: Folate, manganese, potassium, magnesium, vitamin C

 Beets definitely deserve a spot on the list of high-fiber, low-calorie foods thanks to their impressive nutrient profile and vibrant color.
-Beets are also loaded with dietary nitrates, which are a beneficial compound that can help treat hypertension to stabilize blood pressure levels.
+Beets are also loaded with dietary nitrates, which are beneficial compounds that can help treat hypertension to stabilize blood pressure levels.

 1. Promotes Regularity